bouvet/BouvetDevelopmentKit/README.md

 ## About Bouvet

-Bouvet is a large digital solutions provider w/ over 1800 employees.
+Bouvet is a large digital solutions provider with over 1800 employees.
 With our vast experience of developing & integrating systems combined w/ our MR capabilities, we can help you drive transformative change in your organization through the use of MR.

 Bouvet has made many different applications, including [Copal](https://www.bouvet.no/vi-jobber-med/hololens/copal), [Lens](https://www.joinlens.com) and [Wayfinder](https://wayfinder-dashboard.azurewebsites.net) more information can be found under [Apps made with BDK](#apps-made-with-bdk).